Hire in China

 China is a unified multicultural country with the Han ethnicity as the main group, accounting for 91.51% of the population.
 Furthermore, there are 56 other ethnic groups in China.

-China HR at a Glance
+Human Resources in China at a Glance

 Employment law in China is based on a statutory, civil law system.
 Because there is no concept of “at will” employment in China, the termination of employment is only possible on specific statutory grounds that generally require just cause.
 All employees are protected from unlawful dismissal, regardless of their seniority.
 A departing severance payment is generally a requirement.
 It is critical for employers to follow the proper procedures for employee termination.
 Failure to adhere to the regulations can lead to expensive settlements.